globulus/simi/README.md

 when a:
     5: print "a is 5"
     10 or 13 or 15: print "a is 10 or 13 or 15"
-    is $String: print "a is String"
+    is String: print "a is String"
     not in Range(12, 16): print "not between 12 and 16"
     else: print "reached the default branch" end